keikai/doc/axyra/guides/generate-excel-reports-java.md

 - [How to Convert Excel to PDF in Java]({{ site.axyra_guides }}/convert-excel-to-pdf-java) — distribution format
 - [Pivot Tables]({{ site.axyra_devref }}/Pivot_Table) — real pivots rather than grouped lists
 - [Tables and Content Objects]({{ site.axyra_devref }}/Content_Objects) — table styles and banding for template rows

+# Beyond a Single Report Template

+Once a template can be filled from Java, your application can run the same process for different customers, departments, or reporting periods.
+Combine Axyra Sheets with your application's scheduler and delivery logic to generate updated XLSX and PDF reports on demand or at regular intervals.
+Charts, pivot tables, and image rendering can extend the output with visual summaries and previews, turning a template-based report into a broader spreadsheet automation workflow.